Why should you choose My Green Lighting?

 Above all, we're a friendly company who can offer honest simple advice, backed up with top quality service.

-A low energy, or energy saving light source, is one that produces more light for less power, which results in lower running costs.
+Low energy lighting, or an energy saving light source, is one that produces more light for less power, which results in lower running costs.

 There are a variety of energy saving lights available.
 The two most common at the moment are LEDs and compact fluorescents.